awesomeandrey/minlopro-dx/README.md

 _`release/**`_

-Release branch with bundles of features that should be deployed to Production org.
+Release branch with comprising features that should be deployed to Production org.
+Descendant of `main` branch.

 _`develop`_